-We use large phenotype and pedigree data sets in different livestock species to quantify the genetic variation in economically important traits, related to e.g. conformation in horses, reproduction in fur animals or behaviour in dogs.
+We use large phenotype and pedigree data sets in different livestock species to quantify the genetic variation in economically important traits, related to e.g. conformation in horses, reproduction in fur animals or behaviour in dogs and cats.
 In dairy cattle, bioeconomic models are used to analyze selection priorities among traits.
 The economic weights of the traits can be adjusted by farmers’ intended and realized preferences to increase the acceptance of the outcome.
 The efficiency of selection schemes is optimized in terms of data collection volume or the number of genotyped animals, which define the level of achievable accuracy and selection intensity.
 The development of selection programs is done in collaboration with breeding organisations.

 Links to Project Pages

 - FoodAfrica: Improved food and nutritional security from better utilisation of dairy cattle breed types in Senegal

 - ReiGN: Reindeer husbandry in a Globalizing North – resilience, adaptations and pathways for actions

 - Estimation of genetic parameters and social interaction of feeding behaviour and production traits in Finnish pig breeds

 Salonen, M., Vapalahti, K., Tiira, K. Mäki-Tanila, A. and Lohi, H. 2019.
 Breed differences of heritable behaviour traits in cats.
 Scientific Reports 9, 7949. https://doi.org/10.1038/s41598-019-44324-x